ynashed/bionemo-fw-ea/sub-packages/bionemo-webdatamodule/README.md

 def prepare_data() -> None
 ```

 This is called only by the main process by the Lightning workflow.

-Do
-not rely on this data module object's state update here as there is no
+Do not rely on this data module object's state update here as there is no
 way to communicate the state update to other subprocesses.

-Returns: None
+Is a **no-op**.

 <a id="datamodule.WebDataModule.setup"></a>